 The editing schedule was so tight that I often had less than a week to review an entire book.
 The chapters were often reviewed in a round-robin style from the engineers to the marketing team, to the project leader, and finally to me–the editor.
 By the time the chapters came to me, I had little time but to check tagging, spelling, grammar, terminology consistency, and run a few automated tools.
 At one point, my manager said we could no longer publish the books as editions, but to keep them as live documents in a draft state.
 Even today, they exist on the web with the draft notice turned on.

 As a professional editor, this news to reduce the overall book quality was difficult to take.
 But, the business determined that “good enough” was plenty to release the books to our customers.
-For editors in this position of being stuck between producing quality work and work that’s not ready for public use, we are forced to agree to disagree with business decisions that are beyond our control.
+For editors in this position of being stuck between producing quality work and work that’s not ready for public use, we agree to disagree with business decisions that are beyond our control.
 I often made up for that lack of quality in these book in the other content I reviewed for the department.

 The following PDF shows the System i5 Handbook as it was published in 2006.